TomNisbet/sap-plus/docs/_docs/ref-200-instruction-cycle.md

 The SAP-Plus instruction cycle is driven by the Instruction Register (IR) and Step Counter (SC).
 These two registers provide the address bits to the microcode ROMs.
 By selecting an instruction and step, these registers determine which signals are asserted by the ROMs at each microcode step.

-Every instruction step has two parts.
+Every instruction step has two phases.
 On the falling clock edge, the Step Counter increments to a new instruction step, causing the Microcode ROM to assert control signals for the next microinstruction.
 Register read select signals from the ROM cause a register value to be placed onto the bus at this time.
 Register write signals are also asserted, but no action is taken yet.
+This the setup phase of the instruction step.

 The second part of the instruction step is the rising CLK edge.
-This is where the registers act on the control signals.
+This is the execute phase.
 The value on the bus is clocked into the selected write register on the rising CLK edge.
 This is also where counter registers change, so the PC will increment at the rising CLK edge if the _N_ signal is asserted.

 For a concrete example, the [WaveDrom timing diagram](https://wavedrom.com/) below shows the execution of a Load A Immediate (LAI) instruction at RAM address 0, followed by an OUT A instruction at RAM address 2.